 Cash flow hedging instruments: Enterprises uses interest rate swaps to convert variable rate debt to a fixed rate.
-The swap agreements are accounted for under Accounting Standards Codification (ASC) topic Derivatives and Hedging, which requires that every derivative instrument be recorded on the statement of financial position (balance sheet) at fair value.
+The swap agreements are accounted for under the FASB Accounting Standards Codification (ASC) topic Derivatives and Hedging, which requires that every derivative instrument be recorded on the statement of financial position at fair value.
 Not-for-profit guidance also requires that changes in the derivatives fair value of these cash flow hedges be recognized in the consolidated statement of activities.
-The changes in fair value totaled \$326,712 as of December 31, 2018.
+The fair values (decreased) increased a total of (\$1,286,886) and \$326,712 in 2019 and 2018, respectively.